top of page

 Before inserting the scope into the sewer pipe, there are a few basic steps we take:

-• Rags should be placed in the work area to prevent soiling the property or contaminating the surrounding soil.
+• Towels should be placed in the work area to prevent soiling the property or contaminating the surrounding soil.

 • All camera equipment should be located near the access point.

-• Photos and/or video of the cleaning and camera placement and setup should be taken.
+• Photos and/or videos of the cleaning and camera placement and setup should be taken.

 • The camera equipment should be inspected for damage (loose camera head, cracked components, etc.).

-• Remove the cleaning and turn on the camera, reset the counter, insert the USB drive and start recording.
+• Remove the sewer access cap and turn on the camera, reset the counter, insert the USB drive and start recording.

 • When pushing the probe through the sewer line, be sure to stop at least five to 10 seconds at the defects to document them.